-After a long, hot, and buggy summer here in Nashville, we always welcome the fall season with open arms.
-Along with the changing season and new school year comes a desire for fresh, new resources to use in practice with our students.
-I found that no matter the time of year, incorporating a seasonal flair into my counseling sessions and classroom lessons often led to increased student engagement.
-Just like me, my students were excited about the fall season and loved when I used autumn-themed stories, games, and activities with them.
-I’d like to share with you some of my fall-themed favorites, and be sure not to miss the two freebies included in this post!
+After a long, hot, and buggy summer here in Nashville, we welcome the fall season with open arms.
+Y’all know that I LOVE incorporating a seasonal flair into my counseling sessions and classroom lessons, and find that it leads to increased student engagement, buy-in, and fun!
+Just like us, our students are excited about the fall season and love when we used autumn-themed stories, games, and activities with them.
+I’d like to share with you some of my fall-themed favorites, and be sure not to miss the freebies included in this post! 🙂

 Fall-Themed Stories for Counseling and SEL